neopass/neopass/README.md

     score: 0.3 } ]
 ```

-Plugins don't have to be instances of classes.
+Plugins don't have to be subclasses of `ValidatorPlugin` or instances of classes at all.
 Any object that conforms to `IPlugin` will do:

 ```typescript
 /**